Recover a protected system with Manager (RMC)

 • RAW disks cannot exceed 16EB

-(Yes, that’s not a typo, QCOW2 and RAW disks support up to Exabyte size virtual disks)
+(Yes, that’s not a typo, QCOW2 and RAW disks support up to exabyte size virtual disks)

 VDI

-VDI formatted disks are the native virtual disk format used by VirtualBox.
 VDI disks may be exported in either Static / Thick or Dynamic / Thin format.
 Typically, you would only use a Static / Thick format when exporting on an appliance and download speed is not a factor.
 Static formatted virtual disks provide slightly better performance when used for virtualization.
 Dynamic formatted virtual disks omit the empty / unused space from the disk volume, making them smaller to download and consume less space on the Hypervisor host when used for virtualization.

 Limitations: